sabnzbd/sabnzbd/main/README.txt

 *************************************************
-*** Changes to --daemon mode and Win32 binary ***
+*** Changes to Win32 binary ***
 *************************************************
--d or --daemon will now ignore any user profile data.
-This means that the sabnzbd.ini file must either in the program directory where SABnzbd.py or SABnzbd.exe is or that the -f option must be used.

-For the Win32-binary, the black console windows disappears immediately.
-For troubleshooting, you can use the --console paramater.
-Open a command prompt and type:
-   SABnzbd.exe --console
+For the Win32-binary comes now in two flavours.
+SABnzbd.exe will be a completely invisible application, except for it's web-interface.

+SABnzbd-console.exe will keep a visible black window that will show the logging.
+Use this for troubleshooting only.

 *************************************************